j0i0m0b0o/openOracle-UI/README.md

 # openOracle Report Viewer

-A web-based interface for viewing and interacting with openOracle reports on Base and Ethereum mainnet.
+A web-based interface for viewing and interacting with openOracle reports on Base, Ethereum, and OP Mainnet.

 ## Overview